letoram/arcan/src/a12/net/HACKING.md

 initial HELLO.
 It is advised to use an ephemeral keypair and the two stage HELLO to be able to differentiate the keypair used when authenticating to the directory versus authenticating to the source.

+### command - 15, write-tunnel     command - 16, read-tunnel
+The tunnel commands are used when a directory-opened negotiation results in a STUN like forwarding setup for a proxied a12 session.
+The next [count] bytes is to be fed into a discrete a12 state machine seeded through the directory- opened command primitives.

+If the count is 0, the effect is that the tunnel connection has been severed.

+ - [18..19] Tunnel : ID
+ - [20    ] Count  : uint32, number of bytes to forward as a tunneled packet

 ##  Event (2), fixed length
 - [0..7] sequence number : uint64